 Does Home Insurance Cover Water Damage?

 They say “April showers bring May flowers.”
-But they conveniently forget to mention the potential for water damage.
+But they conveniently forget to mention the potential for major puddles.
 Spring in New England is primetime for groundwater concerns, failing sump pumps, and—wait for it—wet basements.
-Is your home protected?
+Does home insurance cover water damage like this?

 Forty-four percent of Americans surveyed thought the answer was yes.
 And most of them were wrong, according to a 2013 survey on flood safety awareness.
 If your understanding of home insurance and water damage is, well, a bit watered down, this post’s for you…